SublimeText/PackageDev/README.rst

 **This is highly recommended!**
-Running ``Convert to YAML and Rearrange Syntax Definition`` will convert the JSON or Plist syntax definition at hand into YAML and additioally *prettify* it.
+Running ``Convert to YAML and Rearrange Syntax Definition`` will convert the JSON or Plist syntax definition at hand into YAML and additionally *prettify* it.
 To ensure proper markup of the syntax definition, explicitly convert indentation to spaces using the ``Indentation: Convert to Spaces`` command